 LMI data powered by LMI for All

-- Trainee actuaries generally need a degree, usually a 2.1 degree or higher.
+- There are trainee actuary programmes available for those with a relevant degree, usually a 2.1 degree or higher.
 A degree in a numerate subject, such as actuarial science, mathematics, statistics, economics, engineering, chemistry or physics, and/or a postgraduate degree in a subject related to the job may gain you exemptions from the professional exams.

 - Entry to a degree course usually requires 4-5 Highers, depending on where, and which subject, you study.